Course Description: Entrepreneurship and Community Development Clinic

 The Clinic class meets on Monday afternoons from 2:30-4:30 pm.
-There is a mandatory orientation class on the first Friday of the semester, from 9:00 am to 1:30 pm.
+There is a mandatory orientation class on the first Friday of the semester, from 1:00 pm to 4:00 pm and a community tour on a Friday afternoon or Saturday (to be scheduled after the start of the semester.
 The Clinic is a significant time commitment.
-Each clinic team typically represents two to three clients, and students are expected to devote an average of 14 hours of week on casework, along with an additional 3-5 hours for class time and assignments.
+Each clinic team typically represents two to three clients, and students are expected to devote an average of 13 hours of week on casework, along with an additional 3-4 hours for class time and assignments.
 There are no prerequisites for this clinic, although a background in business law (such as business associations, real estate, or tax law) or policy work will come in handy.